TheMineWay/balancia/docs/docs/nestflux/getting-started/database-development.md

 To add a new table to your database schema:

 1. **Create the table file** in the appropriate directory under `apps/server/src/database/schemas/main/tables/`
-2. **Define the table structure** using Drizzle's MySQL table syntax with appropriate column types, constraints, and relationships
+2. **Define the table structure** using Drizzle's Postgres table syntax with appropriate column types, constraints, and relationships
 3. **Export the table and types** for TypeScript inference
 4. **Add the export** to `main.schema.ts` to include it in the database schema
 5. **Generate and apply migration** using `pnpm db:generate` followed by `pnpm db:migrate`